tatianamikhaylovskaya/Exam/README.md

+Exam Selenium Java project

 About project:

-This project is for checking Google Search Results on first and second pages using Chrome and Firefox
+This project is for checking Google Search Results on first and second pages using Chrome and Firefox browsers

 How to run tests from this project: